cloudstore/cloudstore/README.md

-CloudStore / main
+CloudStore
 ====

-This is the main Git repository of [CloudStore](http://cloudstore.codewizards.co).
+This (cloudstore / cloudstore) is the main Git repository of [CloudStore](http://cloudstore.codewizards.co).
 Please clone this repository, if you want to work on or simply read the source code.

 Please consult the [Development](http://cloudstore.codewizards.co/latest-stable/documentation/development.html) page for more information about how to check out sources and set up a workspace.